Fuad-31/alx-system_engineering-devops/0x01-shell_permissions/README.md

-./11-directories_permissions: this script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+./12-dierctory_permission: This script creates a directory called my_dir with permissions 751 in the working directory